-Bihar elections: Third and final phase of voting begins across 78 constituencies
+Bihar elections: Third and final phase of polling begins across 78 seats, Modi urges people to vote

 As many as 1,204 candidates are in the fray in the last phase of the elections.